-The teaching and learning of foundational skills in the Elementary School is delivered through integrated cross-curricular units.
-Students explore various topics and engage in learning opportunities tailored to their interests, utilizing the Future Fluencies as a primary process for acquiring and demonstrating new knowledge.
-Our one-to-one iPad program facilitates effective utilization of technology for creativity.
-In addition, the Moral Education Program has been incorporated into all areas of learning.
+The teaching and learning of foundational skills in the Elementary School is delivered through a combination of stand-alone and integrated cross-curricular units, anchored by the Connecticut Core Standards, Next Generation Science Standards, as well as the UAE Moral Social and Cultural Studies Standards.
+Students explore various concepts, skills and topics, and engage in learning opportunities tailored to their interests, utilizing the various processes and the Inquiry Cycle for acquiring and demonstrating new knowledge.
+Our one-to-one iPad program facilitates effective utilization of technology for creativity and research.

 The Literacy program in the Elementary School integrates skills that include reading, writing, word study, speaking, listening and language usage.
-The development of these skills is supported through the Readers & Writers Workshop approach in KG1 - Grade 5, as well as through the Hagerty, Handwriting Without Tears, and Words Their Way programs, as age and developmentally appropriate.
-Further enrichment and extension is provided through appropriate fiction and non-fiction works to gain a rich understanding of language and communication.
+The development of these skills is supported through Columbia University's Readers & Writers Workshop approach, as well as through instruction using well-researched programs such as Heggerty, Handwriting Without Tears (KG1), the University of Florida Literacy Institute (UFLI) phonics program and the Grammar Project.
+In addition, students are introduced to many developmentally appropriate opportunities that encourage them to build their speaking, listening, communication and presentation skills.

 The study of Numeracy includes foundational computation, problem solving and real-life applications, using various tools and strategies inclusive of technology.
-DAA utilizes Eureka Math as a component of our math program, as well as other resources to provide concrete experiences that lead to conceptual understanding.
+DAA utilizes Illustrative Math as a component of our math program, as well as other resources to provide concrete experiences that lead to conceptual understanding.